-- Electric scooter – These are powered by a rechargeable battery and an electric motor.
+- Electric scooter.
+These are powered by a rechargeable battery and an electric motor.
 Electric scooters tend to be heavier than kick scooters and often come with chunkier wheels.
 Whilst they are harder to store and transport, the extra weight makes them more stable to ride.
-Electric scooters do not require kids to physically push them and while the upside is that they are a ton of fun, the obvious downside is that your child won’t get much exercise.
+Electric scooters (like other electric ride-on toys) do not require kids to physically push them and while the upside is that they are a ton of fun, the obvious downside is that your child won’t get much exercise.
 These scooters are generally more expensive and are not suitable for stunt riding.

-- Caster (or carve) scooter – These unusual scooters have three wheels: two at the back and one at the front.
+- Caster (or carve) scooter.
+These unusual scooters have three wheels: two at the back and one at the front.
 They work in a completely different way to traditional kick scooters.
 The two rear wheels are spaced far apart with a footplate for each.
-The rider uses a motion similar to skier doing the slalom, ie, they shift their the body weight from side to side.
+The rider uses a motion similar to a skier doing the slalom, i.e., they shift their body weight from side to side.
 Some kids love these scooters and they are great fun.
 Just be aware that they are uncommon and can’t be used for tricks.
-We wouldn’t recommend them for kids who are serious about scooting or have a scooter friendship groups unless they are being bought as a second scooter.
+We wouldn’t recommend them for kids who are serious about scooting or have a scooter riding friendship group, unless they are being bought as a second scooter.

-Let’s take a look at how these factors affect things.
+Let’s look at how these two factors affect things.

 Choosing a scooter by age

-This is your most important consideration.
-It is crucial both for your child’s fun and safety that they ride an age-appropriate scooter.
+This is your most important consideration as it’s crucial for your child’s fun and safety that they ride an age-appropriate scooter.
 Luckily, it’s pretty straightforward to get this right.

 Let’s look in more detail.

-- 4 to 12-year-olds: At this age, kids have the widest selection of scooters that they can ride.
-The decision comes down to their preferences and how seriously they take their scooting (see below).
+This age range has the widest selection of scooters.
+The decision comes down to preference, and how seriously they take their scooting (see below).

-There can be a big difference between kids who enjoy occasionally scooting to the park or school and those that get into stunt and trick riding.
+There’s a big difference between kids who occasionally scoot to the park or school and those that get into stunt and trick riding.

-- Recreational: For older kids (4+) who are relaxed about their scooting, 2 wheel scooters are best.
-They are popular and relatively affordable.
-Caster, electric or off-road scooters would also be good options.
+Recreational: For older kids (4+) who are relaxed about scooting, 2-wheel scooters are best.
+They’re popular and relatively affordable.
+Caster, electric, or off-road scooters would also be good options.

 Scooter features (and jargon)